 If you were in a car accident in Georgia, chances are your vehicle will need repair or even replacement.
 This can leave you wondering how to get around without your main mode of transportation.
 Thankfully, you can obtain a rental car while your own vehicle is being fixed (or while you’re negotiating a settlement with the at-fault driver’s insurance company).
 If the accident was not your fault, you should not have to pay for the costs of your rental car.

-Does the Insurance Company Pay for My Rental Car?
+Does the Insurance Company Pay for Your Rental Car?

 Most of the time, yes.
 At least, they should.

-If the other driver is found at fault soon after your accident and their insurance company accepts your insurance claim, you can get paid for the rental car soon.
+If the other driver is at fault soon after your accident and their insurance company accepts your insurance claim, you can get compensation for the rental car soon.
 Unfortunately, it’s not always this simple or straightforward.

-Does My Own Car Insurance Ever Pay for a Rental Car?
+Does Your Own Car Insurance Ever Pay for a Rental Car?

 If you purchased car rental insurance with your own insurance company, you can file a claim for your rental car costs.
-This is only possible if you carry car rental insurance, which is not required in Georgia.
+This is only possible if you carry car rental insurance, which the state of Georgia doesn’t require.